 I have always participated in a hobby in my spare time, and have always ended up turning my spare time into cash.
 I always find myself earning money from not only my regular jobs, but also anything else I seem to be doing at the time.
 For example when I was young my husband and I didn’t have much money, we scrounged the local tip for furniture and household goods.
 Sometimes we would pick up a couch, or maybe even a timber coffee table.
 We would often hit the ” jackpot “, as we called it, when we actually found something that worked or was useful to us.

-This sparked, not only an addiction to the hunt for treasures, but it also ended up being a great little money spinner.
+This sparked, not only an addiction to the hunt for treasures, but it also ended up being a great little money spinner, as you can discover here.
 We ended up with an overload of stuff and started having garage sales to earn extra money.
 People would look at us strangely when I told them what we were doing and my answer to that was “If you saw a five dollar note on the ground would you pick it up?”
 They always answered yes to this.
 Then I would ask them, “well why wouldn’t you pick up an item that will be worth $5 in the long run?”

 This is just one example of how to make money from a hobby.
 I really don’t think they let you remove stuff from the tip now days, but there is still the curbside pickup and I am sure there are other ways to collect free stuff.
 When someone says they are throwing something out, grab it.
 Appreciate things that can be turned into even one dollar.
 One day I picked up a steering wheel bar lock but it had no key.
 My husband told me to forget it because it was useless without the key.
 Well I took it home anyway and put it in the next garage sale.
 A guy came along and looked at the steering wheel lock and asked where the key was.
 When I told him there wasn’t one he offered my $2 for it.
 Ah two dollars for free.
 He thought he was getting a bargain and I just wanted to rub it in to my husband.